ai4altruism/llm_chain/README.md

 ## Acknowledgments

-- Built with Python and the OpenAI Python client library.
+- Built with Python and the OpenAI Python client library

 ## Disclaimer